Central stability for the homology of congruence subgroups and the second homology of Torelli groups: Modules over stability categories

+\begin{remark} The definition of central stability used by Putman \cite[see paragraph ``Central stability, definition"]{Pu}, the one used by Putman--Sam \cite[see paragraph ``Asymptotic structure"]{PutmanSamLinearGroups} and the one we use are all slightly different.
+These concepts turn out to coincide for the symmetric groups \cite[Remark 1.2 \& Theorem F]{PutmanSamLinearGroups}.
+The work of Djament \cite[Proposition 2.14]{DjamentFoncteurs} implies that Putman--Sam's definition agrees with the definition of degree of presentation used in this paper; see also Gan--Li \cite[Theorem 3.2]{GanLiCentralStability}.
+It is unclear how to generalize Putman's definitions to braided stability categories, but there is a straightforward generalization to symmetric stability categories, which is equivalent to our definition.
+See \cite[Proposition 6.1 and 6.2]{Pa2} for a comparison of these different forms of stability. \end{remark}

+We now compare the notion of central stability degree to the notion of presentation degree.
+The following theorem will allow us to translate results on presentation degree quoted from other papers into statements about central stability.
+This theorem also allows us to translate the main theorems of this paper into results about presentation degree.

-\begin{theorem} A module $A$ over $\FI$, $\VIC^H(R)$ for $R$ of finite stable rank, or $\SI(R)$ for $R$ of finite (symplectic) unitary stable rank is presented in finite degrees if and only if it has finite central stability degree.
-Specifically, we have the following bounds. \begin{description} \item[$\FI$ \textnormal{(Church--Ellenberg {\cite[Proposition 4.2]{CE}})}] For $d \ge 0$, an $\FI$--module $A$ is presented in degrees $\le d$ if and only if $A$ has central stability degree $\le d$. \item[$\VIC^H(R)$ \textnormal{(Patzt {\cite[Corollary 6.4(b)]{Pa2}})}] Suppose $R$ is a ring of stable rank $s$ and let $A$ be a $\VIC^H(R)$--module with generation degree $\le g$.
+\begin{theorem} Let $A$ be a module over $\FI$, a module over $\VIC^H(R)$ for a ring $R$ of finite stable rank and a subgroup $H\le R^\times$ containing $-1$, or a module over $\SI(R)$ for a ring $R$ of finite (symplectic) unitary stable rank.
+Then $A$ is presented in finite degrees if and only if it has finite central stability degree.
+Specifically, we have the following bounds. \begin{description} \item[$\FI$ \textnormal{(Patzt {\cite[Corollary 6.4(a)]{Pa2}}; see also Church--Ellenberg {\cite[Proposition 4.2]{CE}})}] For $d \ge 0$, let $A$ be an $\FI$--module generated in degrees $\le d$.
+Then $A$ is presented in degrees $\leq (d+1)$ if and only if $A$ has central stability degree $\le (d+1)$. \item[$\VIC^H(R)$ \textnormal{(Patzt {\cite[Corollary 6.4(b)]{Pa2}})}] Suppose $R$ is a ring of stable rank $s$, $-1\in H\le R^\times$, and let $A$ be a $\VIC^H(R)$--module generated in degrees $\le g$.
 If $A$ has central stability degree $\le d$, then it is presented in degrees $\le \max\big(d, g+s+1\big)$.
 If $A$ is related in degrees $\le d$, then it has central stability degree $\le \max\big(d,g+s+1\big)$.